NVIDIA-Merlin/HugeCTR/samples/dlrm/README.md

    ```

 ### Build the HugeCTR Docker Container on Your Own ###
-Please refer to [Build HugeCTR Docker Containers](../../tools/dockerfiles#build-container-for-model-training) to build on your own and set up the Docker container.
+Please refer to [How to Start Your Development](../../docs/hugectr_contributor_guide.md#how-to-start-your-development) to build on your own and set up the Docker container.
 Make sure that HugeCTR is built and installed to the system path `/usr/local/hugectr` within the Docker container.
 Launch the container in interactive mode in the same manner as above, and then set the `PYTHONPATH` environment variable inside the Docker container using the following command:
 ```shell
 $ export PYTHONPATH=/usr/local/hugectr/lib:$PYTHONPATH
 ```